 For help determining whether you are covered, call the Wage and Hour Division at 1-866-487-9243, try the Fair Labor Standards Act Advisor, or use the information below:

-"Break Time for Nursing Mothers" law: Are you covered?
+"Break Time for Nursing Mothers" law: Is your work covered by the FLSA?

 Enterprise Coverage (this means the law applies to the business):

 Employees who work for certain businesses or organizations (or "enterprises") are covered by the FLSA.
 These enterprises, which must have at least two employees, are:

 - businesses that have an annual dollar volume from sales or business done of at least $500,000.
 You can look for this information online or by contacting your company's Human Resources department; or